VoIPGRID/cacofonisk/README.rst

 Cacafonisk.
 You may want to write it to file, but this being the 21st century, you may also want to send it to a url.

-Cacofonisk builds on the pretty awesome `Panoramisk
+Cacofonisk is built on the pretty awesome `Panoramisk
-<https://github.com/gawel/panoramisk>`_ to listen to the AMI.
+<https://github.com/gawel/panoramisk>`_ library to listen to the AMI.

 Installation and testing
 ------------------------